 Dead algae but pool still cloudy?

-If your pool is still cloudy after killing the algae, the dead algae particles are now suspended in the water until your filter removes them.
+If your pool is still cloudy after killing the algae, dead algae particles are suspended in the water — most pools clear in 24–72 hours once you switch from killing to filtering.
 Run the pump 24/7, clean or backwash the filter every 8–12 hours, and add a pool clarifier to speed things up.
-Expect 24–72 hours for full clear once chlorine is holding.
-Don't stop SLAMing until you pass the overnight chlorine loss test.
+Don't stop shocking until you pass the overnight chlorine loss test.
+If you're not sure algae was the cause, see all causes of cloudy pool water first.

 Why dead algae makes water cloudy